chrisant996/clink-flex-prompt/README.md

 }
 ```

-### Separators
+## Separators
 For the "classic" style:
 - `"none"` is just a space between prompt modules.
 - `"vertical"` is a vertical bar.
 - `"pointed"` is a sideward-pointing triangle (requires Unicode).
-- `"upslant"` is slanted from bottom left to top right.
+- `"slant"` is slanted from bottom left to top right.
-- `"downslant"` is slanted from top left to bottom right.
+- `"backslant"` is slanted from top left to bottom right.
 - `"round"` is a semi circle (requires Unicode).
 - `"dot"` is a dot (requires Unicode).
 - `"updiagonal"` is a small slash from bottom left to top right (requires Unicode).